-- If it feels unsafe it probably is.
+If it feels unsafe it probably is.
 Stop what you’re doing.
-SPEAK UP

-- Don’t pretend you know or can do something if you’re not sure.
-SPEAK UP
+Don’t pretend you know or can do something if you’re not sure.

-- Be prepared and alert – tiredness, drink and drugs don’t help you be safe.
-SPEAK UP
+Be prepared and alert – tiredness, drink and drugs don’t help you be safe.

 Are you new to youth social action?
 Do you need to know about health and safety but worry about risks to young people?
 Do you worry about your liability or that the whole thing will be bureaucratic and time-consuming?